-This course will introduce students to the history and transformative power of digital technologies and to how these technologies influence the ways we create and share stories today.
-We will explore the ways technology helps us tell stories through new and emerging narrative forms, including blogs, podcasts, photo/sensory essays, and other combinations of audio and video forms.
-We will study methods digital storytellers use to connect with audiences in unique and intimate ways, and students will create their own stories with specific audiences in mind.
-Students will practice storytelling using a variety of digital mediums and will construct their own digital storytelling portfolios to showcase their work.
-Academic Career: Undergraduate
+This gateway course introduces students to the history and transformative power of digital technologies and the ways these technologies influence how we create and share stories today.
+This class will explore the ways technology helps us tell stories through new and emerging narrative forms, including blogs, podcasts, photo/sensory essays, and other combinations of audio and video forms.
+Students will study methods digital storytellers use to connect with audiences in unique and intimate ways.
+Students will create their own stories with specific audiences in mind and will practice storytelling using a variety of digital mediums while constructing their own digital storytelling portfolios to showcase their work.
+Visiting storymakers will enhance the experience in this course.

-Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGWRT 0410 or Instructor's Permission
+Academic Career: Undergraduate Course Component: Lecture Grade Component: LG/SNC Elective Basis Course Requirements: PREQ: ENGWRT 0410 or Instructords Permission